MDU-C2/UNICORN/docs/QuickStart.md

 ### Software

-Make sure that the jetson tx1 is running the latest branch, either using github which requires an internet connection:
+Make sure that the jetson tx2 is running the latest branch, either using github which requires an internet connection:

 > roscd unicorn && git fetch

 > git remote show origin

 > git checkout <correct-branch>

+> git pull

 Or by copying files from your host computer:

 > cd ~/catkin_ws/src

 > scp -r UNICORN nvidia@10.42.0.1:/home/nvidia/catkin_ws/src

 Copy this function into ~/.bashrc if you will be updating the platform frequently.